Xavier-IV/xavier-iv/README.md

  Delving into Rails <img src="https://skillicons.dev/icons?i=rails" width="20px" height="20px"/> for some side project ideas I've been having lately!

-### 🤔 I need help
+### 🤔 Let's collaborate?

-If you like to do open-source project, let's discuss to see some possible project we can work on.
+Like to do open-source project?
+Let's discuss to see some possible project we can work on!

 <!--
 **Xavier-IV/xavier-iv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.